Boy Scouts file for bankruptcy due to sex abuse lawsuits

 The Boy Scouts' finances have been strained in recent years by declining membership and sex-abuse settlements.

-The financial outlook had worsened last year after New York, Arizona, New Jersey and California passed laws making it easier for victims of long-ago abuse to file claims.
+The financial outlook got worse last year when New York, Arizona, New Jersey and California passed laws making it easier for victims of long-ago abuse to file claims.
 Teams of lawyers across the U.S. have been signing up clients by the hundreds to sue the Boy Scouts.

 Most of the newly surfacing cases date to the 1960s, '70s and '80s; the organization says there were only five known abuse victims in 2018.
 The Boy Scouts credit the change to an array of prevention policies adopted since the mid-1980s, including mandatory criminal background checks and abuse-prevention training for all staff and volunteers, and a rule that two or more adult leaders be present during all activities.